jackmschroeder/Election-Analytics/Posts/reflection.md

 However, this doesn’t fully answer the question, since the visualization doesn’t convey how red and blue these states were.
 I’d want to dive deeper by analyzing state “stickiness” - how often it votes for the same party - and see whether that is correlated with prediction error.
 If that’s the case, I could also run regressions here to account for other factors.
 My guess is consistent with H2: sticky red (and, to a lesser extent, sticky blue) states likely have higher prediction error.

-This may be a symptom of increased polarization on the state-level, as red states go redder and blue states go bluer.
-This fits with Rodden (2019), who shows how Democratic voters are inefficiently distributed across states, so there are more red states than blue.
-Due to this imbalance in political geography, this would likely result in the average state (and potentially the tipping-point in Electoral College votes) trending redder than the nation.
+From a preliminary judgement of both hypotheses, it seems that H2 is stronger.
+However, H1’s focus on political geography may strengthen H2 going forward.
+Rodden (2019) notes how changes in political geography - specifically urban/rural divides - augment polarization and result in the inefficient distribution of Democratic voters across states, leading there to be more red states than blue.
+Due to this imbalance in political geography, this would result in the average state (and the Electoral College tipping point) trending redder than the nation as a whole.

 ### Predictor Hypotheses